neondatabase/website/content/docs/guides/reflex.md

 ## Create a Customer Data App in Reflex with Neon

-Learn how to use Reflex with Neon Postgres in the following project to create an interactive Customer Data App.
+Learn how to use Reflex with Neon Postgres to create an interactive Customer Data App.
+The app demonstrates how to edit tabular data from a live application connected to a Postgres database.
 You can find a live version of the application [here](https://customer-data-app.reflex.run/).

 <DetailIconCards>

-<a href="https://github.com/reflex-dev/templates/tree/main/customer_data_app" description="Reflex with Neon Postgres" icon="github">Customer Data App</a>
+<a href="https://github.com/reflex-dev/templates/tree/main/customer_data_app" description="GitHub repository for the Reflex Customer Data App built with Neon Postgres" icon="github">Customer Data App</a>

 </DetailIconCards>